-58 International agreements may even have effects beyond the territory of the UK in Europe.
-See on the scope of EU law in relation to overseas territories recently D. Kochenov, 'European Union Territory from a Legal Perspective: A Commentary on Articles 52 TEU, 355, 349, and 198-204 TFEU', in M. Kellerbauer, M. Klamert and J. Tomkin (eds.), The EU Treaties and the Charter of Fundamental Rights - A Commentary, Oxford University Press, 2018 (forthcoming); University of Groningen Faculty of Law Research Paper 2017-05; available at SSRN: https://ssrn.com/abstract=2956011.
+66International agreements may even have effects beyond the territory of the UK in Europe.
+See on the scope of EU law in relation to overseas territories recently Kochenov, "European Union territory from a legal perspective: A commentary on Arts.
+52 TEU, 355, 349, and 198-204 TFEU", in Kellerbauer, Klamert and Tomkin (Eds.), The EU Treaties and the Charter of Fundamental Rights - A Commentary (OUP, 2018) (forthcoming); University of Groningen Faculty of Law Research Paper, SSRN 2017-05, available at <www.ssrn.com/abstract=2956011>.

-59 In the reverse situation, when a new state joins the EU, the effects for third countries are determined in the accession treaties.
-See, for instance, Article 6 of the Accession Treaty with Croatia (Treaty between the Kingdom of Belgium, the Republic of Bulgaria, the Czech Republic, the Kingdom of Denmark, the Federal Republic of Germany, the Republic of Estonia, Ireland, the Hellenic Republic, the Kingdom of Spain, the French Republic, the Italian Republic, the Republic of Cyprus, the Republic of Latvia, the Republic of Lithuania, the Grand Duchy of Luxembourg, the Republic of Hungary, the Republic of Malta, the Kingdom of the Netherlands, the Republic of Austria, the Republic of Poland, the Portuguese Republic, Romania, the Republic of Slovenia, the Slovak Republic, the Republic of Finland, the Kingdom of Sweden, the United Kingdom of Great Britain and Northern Ireland (Member States of the European Union) and the Republic of Croatia concerning the accession of the Republic of Croatia to the European Union, OJ L112/2012, p.
-10. See further, inter alia, A. Łazowski, EU do not worry, Croatia is behind you: A Commentary on the Seventh Accession Treaty, 8 CYELP (2012) pp. 1-30, at pp. 32-33.
+67In the reverse situation, when a new State joins the EU, the effects for third countries are determined in the accession treaties.
+See e.g. Art.
+6 of the Accession Treaty with Croatia, Treaty between the Kingdom of Belgium, the Republic of Bulgaria, the Czech Republic, the Kingdom of Denmark, the Federal Republic of Germany, the Republic of Estonia, Ireland, the Hellenic Republic, the Kingdom of Spain, the French Republic, the Italian Republic, the Republic of Cyprus, the Republic of Latvia, the Republic of Lithuania, the Grand Duchy of Luxembourg, the Republic of Hungary, the Republic of Malta, the Kingdom of the Netherlands, the Republic of Austria, the Republic of Poland, the Portuguese Republic, Romania, the Republic of Slovenia, the Slovak Republic, the European Union) and the Republic of Croatia concerning the accession of the Republic of Croatia to the European Union, O.J.
+2012, L 112/10.
+See further, inter alia, Lazowski, "EU do not worry, Croatia is behind you: A commentary on the Seventh Accession Treaty, (2012) Croatian Yearbook of European Law and Policy, 1-30, at 32-33.